Skip to Main Content

 2025 Tecnica Ski Boots

 Tecnica has heard your boot-shop requests.
 This year's lineup focuses on performance and fit improvements, taking tried and true faves to the next level.
-The biggest updates come to the Zero G family, which just keeps getting better with age.
-The shell features a 1mm higher instep that’s easier to get into, a more anatomical foot shape, and a new shell / cuff design with an improved range of motion (approximately 60° overall ROM).
+The biggest updates come to the Zero G family, which keeps getting better with age.
+The shell features a 1mm higher instep that’s easier to get into, a more anatomical foot shape, and a new shell/cuff design with an improved range of motion (approximately 60° overall ROM).
 As many of you who’ve visited a bootfitter may know, the low instep and narrow shape of the Zero G have been a defining fit feature for years, so this adjustment should accommodate a wider range of bodies.
 Other improvements include 1.5 degrees more forward lean to put you over your skis, ISO 9523 compliant soles, and a more progressive flex that goes easier on the shins.

 Elsewhere, Tecnica dip their toes into BOA with the new Mach Sport BOA boots.
 Designed with a high volume fit for skiers with wider feet, it comes in a 120 / 110 men’s flex and a 105 / 95 women’s.
 Functionally, this boot is like other BOA models on the market, providing improved shell wrapping around the forefoot.
-This is particularly relevant for skiers requiring a high volume fit, given that traditional buckle boots have a nasty habit of pushing down on the instep.
+This is particularly relevant for skiers requiring a high-volume fit, given that traditional buckle boots have a nasty habit of pushing down on the instep.
 If this sounds like you, check out the Mach Sport BOA for a better fit!

 Last but not least, ALL boots get a new CAS Liner that’s a bit comfier out of the box and has a better anatomical fit around the ankle, in addition to a new buckle design scattered across the line.